SnapperTT/sttr/README.md

 * `template<typename T> RegNamespace & beginClass(const char * _name)` - Starts a class.
 A class is represented internally as a RegNamespace, so this returns the new one created.
 * `RegNamespace & endClass()` - Ends the class you're working on
 * `RegNamespace & findClass(const char * class_name)` - Searches for a class.
 Will trip an assert if target is not found.
+* `RegNamespace * findClassPointer(const char * class_name)` - Searches for a class.
+Will NOT trip an assert if target is not found, returns a pointer
+* `std::string toString()` - Recursively prints out the layout of the namespace tree

 ## Visitors
 To access the raw pointer to a registered field you must use a visitor.
 Copy and paste the following code (change MyVisitor to something else)